 Editor for Special Publications: Donna Bruce

-Nature Saskatchewan is a niche publisher specializing in publications that inform, educate, and celebrate Saskatchewan’s natural history and heritage.
-From our first special publication, A Guide to Saskatchewan Mammals (1958) to the present day, we have produced and sold thousands of copies of 38 special publications, most which would not have been considered by any other publisher.
+Nature Saskatchewan is a niche publisher specializing in publications that inform, educate and celebrate Saskatchewan’s natural history and heritage.
+From our first special publication, A Guide to Saskatchewan Mammals (1958) to the present day, we have produced and sold thousands of copies of 41 special publications, most which would not have been considered by any other publisher.
 A good example is our most recent publication, Conserving the Legacy: wildlife conservation in Saskatchewan, 1905–2005 (2022), by author, naturalist and wildlife conservationist Wayne Pepper.
 An engaging tribute to the whole enterprise of wildlife conservation in Saskatchewan’s first century, we consider this publication a very valuable addition to our province’s natural history record.

-Other special publications range from studies of species such as Dragonflies & Damselflies in the Hand (2011) and Prairie Phoenix (Lilium philadelphicum): The Red Lily in Saskatchewan (2005) to the celebration of places such as The Great Sand Hills: A Prairie Oasis (2007) and When the Ice Goes Out on Doré Lake (2016), an engaging account of 3 summers spent studying water birds on a boreal lake.
-We also co-publish, with the Flora of Saskatchewan Association, their excellent series of installments or fascicles of Flora of Saskatchewan that, to date, include: Ferns and Fern Allies; Lilies, Irises and Orchids, Sedges (Carex); Grasses; Conifers and Catkin-Bearing Trees and Shrubs; and Rushes, Bulrushes and Pondweeds.
+Through a co-publishing agreement with the Flora of Saskatchewan Association we are able to offer their excellent series of installments or fascicles of Flora of Saskatchewan that, to date, includes: Ferns and Fern Allies; Lilies, Irises and Orchids, Sedges (Carex); Grasses; Conifers and Catkin-Bearing Trees and Shrubs; and Rushes, Bulrushes and Pondweeds plus the remaining Monocots of Saskatchewan.
+Other special publications range from studies of species such as Dragonflies & Damselflies in the Hand (2011) and Prairie Phoenix (Lilium philadelphicum): The Red Lily in Saskatchewan (2005) to the celebration of places such as The Great Sand Hills: A Prairie Oasis (2007) and When the Ice Goes Out on Doré Lake (2016), an engaging account of three summers spent studying water birds on a boreal lake.

-Anyone interested in proposing a possible Nature Saskatchewan publication is advised to request a copy of the Special Publications Program Guidelines for Authors from the Nature Saskatchewan office (firstname.lastname@example.org or 1-800-667-4668).
+If you are interested in proposing a possible Nature Saskatchewan publication, please consult our Special Publications Program Guidelines for Authors, available from the Nature Saskatchewan office (firstname.lastname@example.org or 1-800-667-4668).